CissiWong/todo-app/README.md

-# Sprint 3 – Build a To do app – Part 1
+# Sprint 3 – Build a To do App – Part 1

 In today's assignment you are going to build a todo app using React and practicing on state.
 This assignment will be in two parts and tomorrow we will upgrade our our app to use local storage.